A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Pedagogical introduction to topological data analysis

 \section{Pedagogical introduction to topological data analysis}

-In this section, we provide a more pedagogical introduction to the mathematical basis and notation used in topological data analysis, to compliment the introduction given in the main text.
+In this section, we provide a more pedagogical introduction to the mathematical background and notation used in topological data analysis, to build on the introduction given in the main text.
 This area is known as simplicial persistent homology.
 We will first discuss the case of computing regular Betti numbers, before moving on to persistent Betti numbers.
 We refer readers to Ref.~\cite{carlsson_vejdemo-johansson_2021} for a more detailed and rigorous treatment of this area.
-For pedagogical introductions to algebraic topology and computing persistent homology, we recommend the following review~\cite{otter2017roadmap}, notes~\cite{web:TopazNotes}, popular science articles~\cite{web:Quanta, web:TopazArticle, feng2021Connecting}, and video lectures~\cite{web:RieckLecture, web:FengLecture}.
-We will only focus on the calculation of persistent homology for point-cloud data, and do not consider extensions to graphs or pixel-based data~\cite{otter2017roadmap}.
+For pedagogical introductions to algebraic topology and computing persistent homology, we recommend the following review~\cite{otter2017roadmap}, notes~\cite{web:TopazNotes}, popular science article~\cite{feng2021Connecting}, and video lectures~\cite{web:RieckLecture, web:FengLecture}.
+We will only focus on the computation of persistent homology for point-cloud data, and do not consider extensions to graphs or pixel-based data~\cite{otter2017roadmap}.